wcko87/rabiribi-map-editing/docs/events/entities.md

 - **[1018] Cicini**

 - **[1019] Red laser**
-  - Fires left.
+  - Fires right.
 Deals significantly less damage than event 1008.
   - Direction can be changed with all direction modifiers.
   - Place an entity with ID in the range of 200 ..
 205 below this entity to change the timing of when the laser fires.
   - Laser hitbox is wider when used in map 9. (area9.map)